Here is your complete DIY travel guide to the tourist spots in Tadian!

 Tadian in Mountain Province remains lesser known when it comes to tourism.
-Unknown to many, however, Tadian hosts fascinating tourist spots.
-From cascading waterfalls, scenic mountains views, healing springs, serene lakes to mystic caves, Tadian deserves a spot in the growing ecotourism world.
+Unknown to many, however, Tadian hosts fascinating tourist spots. such as cascading waterfalls, scenic mountain views, healing springs, serene lakes, and mystic caves.

 How to Get to Tadian

 There is no direct transportation bound from Manila to Tadian.
 Baguio City and Bontoc are the primary jump-off points.
 That means you need to get to these areas before you can access trips to Tadian.

 Baguio to Tadian.
 You have two options.
 First, ride the Rising Sun Bus stationed at Slaughter House Compound, lower Magsaysay.
 There is only one trip and this leaves at 10:30 am.
 The second option is to take A Trans Bus.
 This is stationed at Dangwa Station, back of Center Mall.
 It has four trips which depart at 8:00 am, 9:00 am, 11:00 am, and 1:00 pm respectively.
 All buses proceed straight to Poblacion, Tadian.
 Poblacion is the municipal center.

 Bontoc to Tadian.
 There are regular van departures from Bontoc to Tadian.
 These are stationed beside Walter Clapp Centrum, Lower Loc-ong.
 Time of departures starts from 9:30 am to 5:00 pm.
 A van leaves as soon as it is filled to capacity.

 Tadian’s Tourist Spots